Updated July 19th 2023

 Wine and cheese are a match made in heaven, and the possibilities for wine and cheese pairing are endless.
 In this guide you will find how to choose the best cheese for your wine.
 You will also learn what kind of wine to choose for different types of cheese.

 There are hundreds of different cheeses and no single wine pairs perfectly with all of them.
 Instead, there are many good wine and cheese pairings.
 Many people think red wine is the best choice to drink with cheese, but many cheeses are actually much better paired with white wines, or even dessert wines.
 To simplify the pairing, we have divided the cheeses into seven categories.
-In this guide you will learn the basics of wine and cheese pairing and how to choose the best cheese for your wine, as well as how to select the best wine for you cheese.

 The flavor profiles of different cheeses can differ a good deal, and they require different wine profiles for pairing.
 However, most people only want to drink one type wine together with their cheese platter.
 If you are hosting a wine and cheese party, try to make a cheese platter with similar cheeses.
 See below our suggestions for what to put on a cheese board for different types of wines.